 I saw this on a running vest yesterday.

 This post is a bit different to anything I'd normally write.
-It's the most personal thing I've ever written and possibly spoken about in depth.
+It's the most personal thing I've ever written and first time possibly spoken about in depth.

 I've thought long and hard about sharing this post and it's taken a long time and a lot of, not courage, something a bit more personal than that to write this.

 Those close to me, know me well.
 They know my past and some of the personal experiences I've been through, I'm not writing it for attention or sympathy or anything of that ilk, just that I want to share some of my personal experiences and hopefully give others hope and perhaps a little agenda behind my love of running and of being free.

 Mostly, it's to highlight that no matter what people see, they don't really see what is behind the self indulgence or dare I say bragging (yes, I know how my posts tend to come across).
 Self deprecation is something I'm pretty good at but not that good.
 My close friends see through that of course.
 I don't generally analyse things, maybe I should, maybe not doing so keeps me sane.
 Who knows.

 Often people say, "how do you run for so long?
 Why do you do this?
 I don't understand how you can spend your spare time doing this."

 Truth is... mainly, because I can.
 I have the fortune that I have the means and capability to do so, and for the best part I genuinely enjoy it.

 Sometimes I think I hate it.
 But deep down, I know it's the thing that has kept me happy and "sane".
 It's lead me to many amazing friendships that without which, I don't know if I'd be around today.
 It's the one place that I literally have no thoughts.
 Some people find that strange.
 Some people run to be alone with their thoughts.
 I enjoy the emptiness I get in my head when I run.
 The purity of just being alive, on my own or enjoying the company of others.